When to Sell: Figuring Out Your Crypto Exit Strategy

 This strategy can prevent holding on to an asset for too long due to over-optimism, but it can lead you to miss out on opportunities should the price stay out of your target for an extended time.
 Furthermore, how do you know if your price targets make sense for that particular cryptocurrency?
 A 300% price target can be achieved in a few days for a highly volatile cryptocurrency, but it might take months for another with a price that fluctuates slowly.

-A more informed approach will be to consider support and resistance levels, where:
+A more informed approach will be to consider chart patterns such as support and resistance levels, where:

 - Support occurs when a cryptocurrency bounces off a series of lows in price, indicating the level at which demand is strong enough to stop its price from falling any further.
 When its price breaks a support level, it could mean further downside pressure.
 Therefore, consider placing Limit/Stop orders below support to protect your portfolio.